robotmischief/budget-buddy/README.md

 $~$

 #### **Updating a record:**
-It is possible to edit a previous record but *the type* of record.
+It is possible to edit a previous record but not *the type* of record.

 ![updating a record](readme/UX_update_record.gif)